dwdas9/home/articles/MicrosoftFabric/FabricQ&A.md

 Column profile – values count
 Column quality – valid values
 Answer: Only the distinct values displayed under Column distribution will show the true number of rows of values that are distinct (one row per value).
 The count of unique only shows the number of distinct values that are in the first 1,000 rows, and the other two options do not review uniqueness

 ---
+You have a Fabric workspace that contains a lakehouse named Lakehouse1.

+A user named User1 plans to use Lakehouse explorer to read Lakehouse1 data.

+You need to assign a workspace role to User1.
+The solution must follow the principle of least privilege.

+Which workspace role should you assign to User1?

+Select only one answer.

+Admin

+Contributor

+Member

+Viewer
+To read the data from a Fabric lakehouse by using Lakehouse explorer, users must be assigned roles of either Admin, Member, or Contributor.
+However, respecting the least privileged principle, a user must be assigned the Contributor role.
+The viewer role does not provide permission to read the lakehouse data through Lakehouse explorer.

+---